-Asian shares steady as Beijing calms US-China trade row
+World shares gain amid calm over US-China trade row

-TOKYO (AP) — Asian shares are moderately higher as worries over U.S.-China trade friction were calmed by conciliatory comments from Beijing.
+TOKYO (AP) — Shares rebounded in Europe and Asia on Friday as worries over U.S.-China trade friction were calmed by conciliatory comments from Beijing.

 Most Read Business Stories